Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Rice-distribution Method

-where $s$ is the amplitude of the signal, $\sigma$ is the scale parameter of the function and represents the noise level of the measurement, and $I_0$ is the modified Bessel function of the first kind and order zero.
-As shown in figure \ref{fig:phasors}, when the signal is large compared to the noise, the Rice distribution can be approximated with a normal distribution having standard deviation equal to $\sigma$ and centered on $\sqrt{s^2+\sigma^2}$.
+In eqn. \ref{eq:rice_pa}, $s$ is the amplitude of the signal, $\sigma$ is the scale parameter of the function and represents the noise level of the measurement, and $I_0$ is the modified Bessel function of the first kind and order zero.
+When the signal is large compared to the noise, the Rice distribution can be approximated with a normal distribution having a standard deviation equal to $\sigma$ and centered on $\sqrt{s^2+\sigma^2}$.
 For low signals, the Rice distribution approaches a Rayleigh distribution.
+In our case, each of the $M$ amplitudes measured in the signal window will follow a different Rice distribution depending on the unknown underlying signal and noise level of the frequency bin.
+Note that the described formalism is valid both in the time and frequency domains, thus the development of further applications is possible in both domains.
+We refer the reader to Appendix\ \ref{sec:s_ML_estimator} if interested in the method we have developed to estimate the amplitudes $s(\nu_j)$ and their errors based on maximizing the Rice likelihood function.
+In Appendix\ \ref{sec:s_ML_estimator}, we also describe how to estimate the noise level of the bin over the $N$ noise windows.